 Repaying student loans

-The Full-time Tuition Fee Loan and Maintenance Loan do not need to be repaid until you have finished your course and are earning more than £25,000 per year.
-(From April 2018, the repayment threshold for loan repayments will increase from its current level of £21,000 to £25,000 from the 2018-19 financial year).
+The Full-time Tuition Fee Loan and Maintenance Loan do not need to be repaid until you have finished your course and are earning more than £25,725 per year.

 The interest on the loans is calculated at the rate of inflation plus 3% whilst you study, then at the rate of inflation plus 0–3% depending on earnings.

 If you have previously studied at degree level you may find that you are not entitled to funding or that your entitlement may be reduced.
 If you already hold a degree you may find that you are not entitled to receive any funding at all for your course.
 If you are not entitled to funding you will need to pay the tuition fees yourself.